 Declare the game mechanics and winning metrics in advance and stick to them.
 Your team should know what it takes to win, and you should never change the rules mid-game.
 If you’re unsure, start small and learn what motivates your team – then upgrade the rules for your next game.

 Make sure you have a scoring / tracking system in place.
 This doesn’t have to be anything complex – in a small office, a central whiteboard can be a great scoreboard (if you can trust your team not to edit the numbers in secret).
 Alternatively, you can keep track in digital tools such as a shared spreadsheet, or implement a devoted gamification app.
-As long as you’re able to keep track of the game without manually calculating the status every time you need an update:

 It’s important that team members are able to view their own progress at any time (to check if their most recent achievements have been accounted for).
 It’s also motivating if they’re able to see the status of the leaderboard live – especially when we’re close to the end of the game.